Paul Warner (judge): U.S. attorney

 Warner joined the United States Attorney's Office for the District of Utah in 1989.
 He held the positions of first assistant United States attorney, chief of the Criminal Division, and Violent Crimes and Hate Crimes coordinator.
 On July 29, 1998 he was nominated by President Bill Clinton and supported by Senator Orrin Hatch to be the United States attorney for the District of Utah.
 Paul Warner was confirmed by the United States Senate and was sworn in on July 31, 1998.
 He was one of the only two U.S. attorneys nationwide to be retained by President George W. Bush after Bush's election.
 Warner's taking office created a vacancy in the Criminal Chief's position, and he appointed veteran prosecutor Richard Lambert to the post.
 He also named Carlie Christensen as the new Civil Chief.
 She was the first female division chief in the office's history.
 He was Chairman of the United States Attorney General's Advisory Committee of U.S. Attorneys from 2001-2003.

 Warner was the U.S. Attorney during the September 11 attacks in 2001, and played an important role in advising the government on counter terrorism issues following the terrorist attack.
 Warner's office had a major role in the security planning of the events during the Salt Lake City 2002 Olympic Winter Games.
 Because the Olympics were held four months after 9/11, there was a tremendous public safety effort on the federal, state and local level.
 Regarding illegal immigration, Warner had proposed an emphasis on prosecuting aggravated re-entry cases when he was criminal chief.
 The office's effort expanded over time into cases involving more conduct such as alien smuggling, alien harboring, transporting, and passport fraud.
 In addition to "Operation Safe Travel" and the commercial driver's license initiative, the Office mounted a consistent on-going immigration enforcement effort.

 Legal activities

 Warner served on the Utah Supreme Court Advisory Committee on the rules of Civil Procedure, and he is on the Utah State Bar Mentoring Committee.
 Paul Warner has been involved in numerous professional organizations, including serving as a Master of the Bench in the American Inns of Court and Chairman of the Board of Visitors for the BYU Law School.
 He has received multiple military and civilian professional awards, including his election as a Fellow in the American College of Trial Lawyers.

 Federal judicial service

 In December 2005, Warner accepted an appointment as the fourth United States magistrate judge in the District of Utah.
 He was sworn in in February 2006.
-Warner retried from the bench in Spring 2020.
+Warner retired from the bench in Spring 2020.